NineTor90/csv-search-bot/README.md

 - `/columns` — lists the column names
 - `/clear` — forgets the currently loaded file

+If a search returns more matches than fit in one message, the reply includes **Next ▶️ / ◀️ Previous** buttons so you can page through all the results.

 ## Setup

 1. **Create a bot and get a token**